 CONCLUSION

 This review indicates that there is a scarcity of evidence for the use of pharmacotherapy for the treatment of SUDs among older adults.
-There are only 2 studies available in this population, and these studies indicate that naltrexone may show some benefit in the treatment of alcohol use disorder among older adults.
+There are only two controlled studies available in this population, and these studies indicate that naltrexone may show some benefit in the treatment of alcohol use disorder among older adults.
 However, the studies had a limited number of participants and predominantly included men, which further restricts the generalizability of the results.
-The need to further investigate the effectiveness of different pharmacotherapeutic modalities for the management of SUDs among older adults is, therefore, essential.
+The need to investigate further the effectiveness of different pharmacotherapeutic modalities for the management of SUDs among older adults is, therefore, essential.

 REFERENCES